bahmanmdd/HDLMF_GIN-GA/docs/README.md

 3. Datasets
    * Generate: You can reproduce the datasets used for experiments in [Madadi and Correia (2023)](https://arxiv.org/abs/2303.06024) or generate new datasets using `data_due_generate` (instructions below).
-   * Download: Alternatively you can just download the datasets from [this repository](https://doi.org/10.6084/m9.figshare.27889251.v1) with the comprehensive metadata.
+   * Download: Alternatively you can just download the datasets from [this repository](https://doi.org/10.6084/m9.figshare.27889251.v3) with the comprehensive metadata.
+It is recommended to use the pytorch geometric (pyg) datasets (added in the latest update) to avoid potential compatibility issues with different versions of dgl.
+The underlying data is the same and the existing code base works with new datasets.
+You only need to make sure the dataset names mathce the names in the config files.
    * Dataset citation: Madadi, Bahman (2024).
 Equilibrium-Traffic-Networks. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.27889251.v1
 5. Transport networks
    * Transport networks used for creating datasets are stored in 'TransportationNetworks' directory and are selected from [here](https://github.com/bstabler/TransportationNetworks).